SkyeYXL/ecs/intl.en-US/Network/Network FAQ.md

 ## My ECS instance has been stopped.
 Why am I still being charged for its outbound traffic on a pay-as-you-go basis?

 -   Problem description: Your instance is in the **Stopped** state in the ECS console, but is in the **Cleaning** state in the Anti-DDoS Basic console.
 You are charged for outbound traffic from the instance on a pay-as-you-go basis every hour.
 -   Cause: HTTP flood protection is enabled for the ECS instance.
-When HTTP flood protection is enabled, the security mechanism sends probe packets to potential attack sources, generating a large volume of outbound traffic.
+When HTTP flood protection is enabled, the security mechanism sends probe packets to potential attack sources.
+As a result, a large volume of outbound traffic is generated.
 -   Solution: Disable HTTP flood protection for the ECS instance.

 ## How do I query IP addresses of ECS instances?